briannbig/nice-java-examples/README.md

-# nice-java-examples
+# nice-java-examples:octocat:
-this repo contains simple programs that are ideal for beginner to advance learning and being profficient in java programming
+This repo is ideal for those learning java programming